 SendCutSend and Rhino3D

 When choosing a software to use when designing parts for us to machine, you should ultimately use one of our Recommended Software.
 We don’t recommend using Rhino3D if it can be avoided because it’s likely to produce inconsistent results, as shown by the issues with high node counts we’ve discussed in this article.
-There are several free software options we recommend alongside the professional software with a paid subscription base, including QCAD, Fusion360, and Inkscape
+There are several free software options we recommend alongside the professional software with a paid subscription base, including QCAD, Fusion, and Inkscape.

 Be sure to check the Tutorials category of our blog often to find new tips for using these software in your own workflow, and sign up for our blog subscription to get the latest articles emailed to you every Friday!